camilbancioiu/mbtk/README.md

 ## Demonstration

-A demonstrative experiment can be performed by running `python3 demo.py` in the root MBTK folder.
+A demonstrative experiment can be performed by running `python demo.py` in the root MBTK folder.
 The `demo.py` script will run the IPC-MB algorithm for each of the 37 variables of a synthetic data set.
 This experiment consists of two runs: one where IPC-MB is optimized with a dynamic AD-tree and one where IPC-MB is optimized with `dcMI`.
 This demonstrative experiment compares `dcMI` and the dynamic AD-tree, highlighting their difference in efficiency when added to IPC-MB.